Kokaiki/Kokaiki/README.md

 ## 💫 About Me:
-:woman_student: After retraining, I'm looking for an alternation with a professionalization contract :woman_student:
+:woman_student: After professional conversion, I'm looking for a company for a professionalization contract :woman_student:

 ## 🌐 My Socials: